ToK Exhibition Commentary - what counts as knowledge ?

 Therefore, it is argued that internal, unvalidated, knower specific knowledge (aka “Truth”) is the basis of all knowledge, and therefore is the essence of what counts as knowledge.

-ToK Exhibition - what do we know Feb 23?
+ToK Exhibition What do we know in Feb 2023?